Opioid misuse prevention

 - UW TelePain - Supported University of Washington’s weekly TelePain program, an audio and videoconference-based knowledge network of interprofessional specialists with expertise in the management of challenging chronic pain problems.
 The goal is to increase the knowledge and skills of community practice providers who treat patients with chronic pain.

-- DBHR supported two statewide media campaigns with opioind misuse and abuse prevention messaging: Starts With One and Washington Tribal Opioid Solutions.
+- DBHR supported two statewide media campaigns with opioid misuse prevention messaging: Starts With One and Washington Tribal Opioid Solutions.

-- Safe Storage Curricula and Training - Innovative pilot project to integrate prescription drug misuse and abuse prevention education with existing state services that parents and caregivers receive.
+- Safe Storage Curricula and Training - Innovative pilot project to integrate prescription drug misuse prevention education with existing state services that parents and caregivers receive.

-- Prevention Workforce Enhancements - support annual Washington State Prevention Summit and Spring Youth Forum to increase availability of education opportunities for youth a prevention professional on opiate misuse and abuse.
+- Prevention Workforce Enhancements - support annual Washington State Prevention Summit and Spring Youth Forum to increase availability of education opportunities for youth and prevention professionals on opioid misuse.

-- Starts With One – Division of Behavioral Health and Recovery (DBHR) opioid abuse and misuse prevention media campaign
+- Starts With One – Division of Behavioral Health and Recovery (DBHR) opioid misuse prevention media campaign

-- Washington Tribal Opioid Solutions - DBHR opioid abuse and misuse prevention media campaign
+- Washington Tribal Opioid Solutions - DBHR opioid misuse prevention media campaign

 - DBHR’s Washington's Best Practices for Substance Abuse Prevention and Mental Health Promotion Guide